Logo

 Personal Coaching & Transformation

-As part of the initiative, Valentin Milkov served not only as a programme facilitator but also as Mariam Bin Laden’s personal endurance coach.
-Beginning with limited swimming experience in her mid-twenties, Mariam rapidly progressed through intensive training and structured development.
+As part of the initiative, Valentin Milkov served not only as a programme facilitator but also as a personal endurance coach.
+Beginning with limited swimming experience in her mid-twenties, rapid progress was achieved through intensive training and structured development.

-Within several months she completed a demanding 10 km open-water swim in the Red Sea.
+Within several months a demanding 10 km open-water swim in the Red Sea was completed.
 Preparation included advanced stroke mechanics, endurance conditioning, open-water navigation, environmental adaptation, and psychological resilience training.

 Historic Achievement